-There is an increase in TAY continuing to attend classes consistently, rather than just once or twice.

-The Harmony Center TAY, when ready, are referred to Oasis Vocational Department of Rehabilitation (DOR) program.

-TIP model - Transitional into Independence Process- PSRC staff are trained with techniques for engaging Transition-Age Youth & Young Adults.
+- There is an increase in TAY continuing to attend classes consistently, rather than just once or twice. - The Harmony Center TAY, when ready, are referred to Oasis Vocational Department of Rehabilitation (DOR) program. - Transitional into Independence Process (TIP) model PSRC staff are trained with techniques for engaging Transition Age Youth & Young Adults.
 Staff attended TIP workshops on December 9, 10, and 11, 2013.
-The On-Site Based TIP trainer is Patsy Ramirez, Program Manager.

-WRAP - A 'Wrap Around the World' Conference was attended by 2 WRAP certified facilitators.

-Bi-Annual 'Celebration of Successes & Achievements' celebrations were held in April and November 2013 and presented over 100 awards with 60% peer attending.

-Harmony West - Banning had its grand opening of the new Center in July 2013.

-Harmony Palm Springs - approval for expansion, building located, Meet & Greet scheduled in March 2014.

-Advisory Council - Indio Center and Banning Center meet every 3rd of the month.

-Harmony Ambassadors - Peer Partners and Peer Support Specialists (PSS) send out the message "Recovery is Real" by going into hospital "Oasis" and Crisis Residential Treatment (CRT), Indio MH Clinic, Blythe MH Clinic & Banning MH Clinic & Palm Springs spreading the message that "Recovery is Real", having had similar challenges; and giving information about the Harmony Center.
+The On-Site Based TIP Trainer is Patsy Ramirez, Program Manager. - WRAP A 'Wrap Around the World' Conference was attended by 2 WRAP certified facilitators. - Bi-Annual 'Celebration of Successes & Achievements' celebrations were held in April and November 2013 and presented over 100 awards with 60% peer attending. - Harmony West Banning had its grand opening of the new Center in July 2013. - Harmony Palm Springs approval for expansion, building located, Meet & Greet scheduled in March 2014. - Advisory Council Indio Center and Banning Center meet every 3rd of the month. - Harmony Ambassadors Peer Partners and Peer Support Specialists (PSS) send out the message "Recovery is Real" by going into the hospital "Oasis" and Crisis Residential Treatment (CRT), Indio MH Clinic, Blythe and Banning MH Clinics, and Palm Springs spreading the message that "Recovery is Real", having had similar challenges; and giving information about the Harmony Center.